-Section 7.88(I) is proposed as a new subsection to §7.88, and the subsections that follow it are redesignated as appropriate.
-Proposed §7.88(I) describes the requirements for the internal audit function, which applies to an insurer or HMO or group of insurers or HMOs when proposed §7.88(k)(7)'s requirements for audit committees are applicable.
+Section 7.88(I) is adopted as a new subsection to §7.88, and the subsections that follow it are redesignated as appropriate.
+Section 7.88(I) describes the requirements for the internal audit function, which applies to an insurer or HMO or group of insurers or HMOs when §7.88(k)(7)'s requirements for audit committees are applicable.

-Proposed §7.88(I)(1) describes exemptions that limit the requirement for an insurer or HMO to comply with the internal audit function requirements of the subsection.
-Under §7.88(I)(1), an insurer or HMO is exempt if it has annual direct written and unaffiliated assumed premium, including international direct and assumed premium but excluding premiums reinsured with the Federal Crop Insurance Corporation and Federal Flood Program, of less than \$500 million, and the insurer or HMO is a member of a group that has annual direct written and unaffiliated assumed premium including international direct and assumed premium, but excluding premiums reinsured with the Federal Crop Insurance Corporation and Federal Flood Program, of less than \$1 billion.
+Section 7.88(I)(1) describes exemptions that limit the requirement for an insurer or HMO or group of insurers or HMOs to comply with the internal audit function requirements of the subsection.
+Under §7.88(I)(1), an insurer or HMO or group is exempt if it has annual direct written and unaffiliated assumed premium, including international direct and assumed premium but excluding premiums reinsured with the Federal Crop Insurance Corporation and Federal Flood Program, of less than \$500 million, and the insurer or HMO is a member of a group that has annual direct written and unaffiliated assumed premium including international direct and assumed premium, but excluding premiums reinsured with the Federal Crop Insurance Corporation and Federal Flood Program, of less than \$1 billion.

 Section 7.88(I)(2) describes the required characteristics for the internal audit function.
 The internal audit function must provide independent, objective, and reasonable assurance to the audit committee and insurer management about the insurer's governance, risk management, and internal controls.
-The assurance is provided by doing general and specific audits, reviews, and tests, and by employing other techniques deemed necessary to protect assets, evaluate control effectiveness and efficiency, and evaluate compliance with policies and regulations.
+The assurance is provided by doing general and specific audits, reviews, and tests, and by employing other techniques deemed necessary to protect assets, evaluate control effectiveness and efficiency, and determine compliance with policies and regulations.

-Section 7.88(I)(3) requires that an internal audit function be organizationally independent, in order to ensure that internal auditors remain objective.
-Being independent means that internal audit makes the final decision on audit matters and that there is an individual appointed to head the internal audit function who has direct and unrestricted access to the board of directors.
+Section 7.88(I)(3) requires that an internal audit function be organizationally independent to ensure that internal auditors remain objective.
+"Being independent" means that a person or entity conducting an internal audit makes the final decision on audit matters and that there is an individual appointed to head the internal audit function who has direct and unrestricted access to the board of directors.
 Internal audit can report to more than just the board without compromising organizational independence.